The Open Championship: Overview

 A total of 14 courses have hosted the Open, with ten currently active as part of the rotation, and four have been retired from the rotation (shown in italics).
-The year the golf course was originally built is shown in parenthesis.
+The year the golf course was originally built is shown in parentheses.

 Prestwick Golf Club (1851): Prestwick is The Open's original venue, and hosted 24 Opens in all, including the first 12.
 Old Tom Morris designed the original 12 hole course, but it was subsequently redesigned and expanded to be an 18-hole course in 1882.
 Serious overcrowding problems at Prestwick in 1925 meant that the course was never again used for the Open, and was replaced by Carnoustie Golf Links as the third Scottish course.

-Old Course at St Andrews (1552): Considered the oldest golf course in the world, and referred to as "the home of golf".
+Old Course at St Andrews (1552): considered the oldest golf course in the world, and referred to as "the home of golf".
+In 1764, the Society of St Andrews Golfers reduced the course from 22 to 18 holes and created what became the standard round of golf throughout the world.
 Famous features include the "Hell Bunker" (14th) and the Road Hole (17th).
-Due to its special status it usually hosts the open every five years in the modern era.
+Due to its special status St Andrews usually hosts the Open every five years in the modern era.
 It is designed to be played in wind, so can result in low scores in benign conditions.

-Musselburgh Links (c1672): A 9-hole course that hosted six Opens as it was used by the Honourable Company of Edinburgh Golfers, one of the organisers of The Open between 1872 and 1920.
+Musselburgh Links (c.
+1672): a 9-hole course that hosted six Opens as it was used by the Honourable Company of Edinburgh Golfers, one of the organisers of The Open between 1872 and 1920.
 When the Honourable Company built their own course in 1891 (Muirfield), it took over hosting duties.
 Musselburgh was unhappy with this and organised another rival 'Open' competition prior to the Muirfield event, one with greater prize money.

-Muirfield (1891): Built by the Honourable Company of Edinburgh Golfers to replace Musselburgh on the rota.
+Muirfield (1891): built by the Honourable Company of Edinburgh Golfers to replace Musselburgh on the rota.
 Known for the circular arrangement the course has, which means the wind direction on each hole changes, and can make it tricky to navigate.
 Briefly removed from the rota in 2016–17 due to not having any female members.

-Royal St George's Golf Club (1887): Often simply referred to as Sandwich.
+Royal St George's Golf Club (1887): often simply referred to as Sandwich.
 The first venue to host in England, and the only venue on the current rota in Southern England.
 It went 32 years without hosting between 1949 and 1981, but returned following the rebuilding of three holes, tee changes to another two holes, and improved road links.
 Known for having the deepest bunker on the rota (4th hole).

-Royal Liverpool Golf Club (1869): Often simply referred to as Hoylake.
+Royal Liverpool Golf Club (1869): often simply referred to as Hoylake.
 Royal Liverpool went 39 years without hosting between 1967 and 2006, but returned following changes to tees, bunkers, and greens.
 In 2006, Tiger Woods won by using his driver just once.